Which License is for Me?

 Regardless of the size of vessel or whether you hold a master's license (see below), uninspected vessels may only carry a maximum of six paying passengers.

-MASTER 100 Ton - Master's Upgrade course (three-day course - follows the OUPV Course) coming in 2017!
+MASTER 100 Ton - Master's Upgrade course (three-day course - follows the OUPV Course) will be announced in Spring 2018!

 This license is for operating inspected vessels up

 to 100 gross tons and built for commercial use.

 Examples would be ferry boats, sightseeing